This list of the best bike rides in the world is perfect for travelers wanting a two-wheeled adventure they won’t soon forget.

 Heading back east towards Kilronan, cyclists can choose to ride along a hilly southern road lined by stone walls, perhaps even stopping to search out the Worm Hole, a rectangular pool naturally cut from the limestone.

-Cyclists who arrive back in Kilronan with time to spare before the ferry departs can do some souvenir shopping or enjoy a bite to eat at one of the local pubs.
+Cyclists who arrive back in Kilronan with time to spare before the ferry depart can do some souvenir shopping or enjoy a bite at one of the local pubs.

 Recommended by Rhonda from Travel?
 Yes Please!

 5. Biking to Cerro de Sao Miguel, Portugal

 The top of Cerro de Sao Miguel lies about 18 km outside Faro, the biggest city on the south coast of Portugal.

 Algarve is famous for its sandy beaches and ocean cliffs, but the lesser-known Sao Miguel Mountain certainly has one of the most amazing views in the area.

 The mountain top is 411 meters above the ocean, and on a clear day, you can see all the way to the Spanish border from there!
 The bike route is along less frequented paved roads.

 It is slightly uphill from Faro and passes through small towns the size of small neighborhoods.
 There are fields filled with oranges, pomegranates, and other fruits and vegetables.

 The bike ride’s most challenging part starts from the foot of Cerro de Sao Miguel.
 From there awaits a distance of 3,5 km of biking uphill.

 Despite the uphill part of the route, it’s a good biking route, even for less experienced bikers.
 You always have the option to stop, have a break and enjoy the view before continuing.